Franchise Law in New Jersey: We Protect and Advise the Franchisee

 Do you own or have an interest in a NJ franchise?

-If you’re being mistreated by your franchisor or their demands/policies are unlawful, we will hold them accountable to the agreement signed with you as an inducement to become a franchisee.
+If you’re being mistreated by your franchisor or their demands/policies are unlawful, we will hold them accountable to the agreement you signed as an inducement to become a franchisee.

-We’ll work to protect you legally and offer practical advice and solutions in the real world of NJ franchises.
+We’ll work to protect your legal rights and offer practical advice and solutions in the real-world world of NJ franchises.
 If your franchisor is seeking to terminate you as a franchisee, we will advocate on your behalf, defend you in court, or seek a satisfactory resolution of the disagreement.

 Watch my video on NJ Business Franchise Law Representation.